Serpentine - Jarrahdale

 Serpentine - Jarrahdale has seen population growth performance typically on par with national averages when looking at short and medium term trends

-For areas not covered by this data and post-2032 estimates, AreaSearch utilises growth rates by age cohort from the ABS's Greater Capital Region projections (released in 2023, based on 2022 data).
-Future trends suggest a population increase slightly below national medians by 2041, with an expected expansion of 510 persons and a total gain of 9.1%.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 using 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Future population trends indicate an increase just below the median of national areas, with the area expected to expand by 510 persons to reach approximately 5,727 by 2041, marking a total gain of 7.0% over the 17-year period.

 Frequently Asked Questions - Population